-Please consult your current Flinn Scientific Catalog/Reference Manual for general guidelines and specific procedures governing the disposal of laboratory waste.
+Please consult your current Flinn Scientific Catalog/Reference Manual for general guidelines and specific procedures, and review all federal, state and local regulations that may apply, before proceeding.
 Excess alcohol may be disposed of by allowing it to evaporate in a fume hood according to Flinn Suggested Disposal Method #18a.
-Before storing the jug, allow it to remain open to the air to allow any remaining vapors to be released.
+Rinse the jug well before storing it for future use.